OcramT/Mobilize_Challenge/README.md

 I utilized NextJS for its light weight, quick setup, and easy configuration.
 NextJS's server-side rendering is also a convenient performance boost.

 I broke out various components into separate files so that I could keep each bit of functionality as compartmentalized as possible.
-I did the same with their corresponding CSS files.
+I did the same with their corresponding CSS files (and used some media queries to add for very basic responsiveness).

-I utilized React Hooks to create simpler, more contained components without the pitfalls of classes.
+I leveraged React Hooks to create simpler, more contained components without the pitfalls of class components.

 I also added the React Google Maps package.
-This allowed easily synchronization with the Google Maps API as it very quickly renders a map with minimal setup.
+This allowed easily synchronization with the Google Maps API and facilitated quick map rendering with minimal setup.

 Using Mobilize's Public JSON API was intuitive and easy to use.
 The documentation was super clear!
 I used the `zipcode` parameter to easily filter all events by proximity to the user.
 I also utilized the `Next` and `Previous` fields to create paginated results by binding corresponding HTML and fetch calls to `onClick` functions.